 Since 1992, over 80 students have successfully completed college on Evans Scholarships received through PP&R’s EAGLE program.
 PP&R is proud of its long standing partnership with the Evans Foundation and continues to support youth the EAGLE Program.

-PP&R’s EAGLE program is accepting applications through April 6, 2018, from qualified freshmen currently enrolled at high schools located within the City of Portland.
-Students interested in joining the EAGLE Program should contact Portland Parks & Recreation’s Carolyn Lee at firstname.lastname@example.org or 503-823-5076.
+PP&R’s EAGLE program is accepting applications from qualified freshmen currently enrolled at public and private high schools located within the City of Portland.
+The deadline for applications has been extended to May 1, 2018.
+Interested parties in the EAGLE Program should contact Carolyn Lee at firstname.lastname@example.org or 503-823-5076.

 Evans Scholarships are supported by the Western Golf Association, and valued at more than $100,000 over four years.
-The requirements for an Evans Scholar are based on financial need, good citizenship, being in the top 10% of one's high school class, and two years either caddying or working in the golf business.
+The requirements for an Evans Scholar are based on financial need, good citizenship and being a top student and caddie.